google/ExoPlayer/extensions/av1/README.md

-# ExoPlayer AV1 extension
+# ExoPlayer AV1 module

-The AV1 extension provides `Libgav1VideoRenderer`, which uses libgav1 native
+The AV1 module provides `Libgav1VideoRenderer`, which uses libgav1 native
 library to decode AV1 videos.

 ## License note

-Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this extension also requires building and including one or more external libraries as described below.
+Please note that whilst the code in this repository is licensed under [Apache 2.0][], using this module also requires building and including one or more external libraries as described below.
 These are licensed separately.

 [Apache 2.0]: https://github.com/google/ExoPlayer/blob/release-v2/LICENSE